In-Context Examples Suppress Scientific Knowledge Recall in LLMs: Related work

-\paragraph{When ICL hurts reasoning.} Concurrent work documents that few-shot demonstrations can degrade reasoning accuracy. \citet{liu2025icl} bound reasoning efficacy by demonstration similarity and inference stability, and propose a selection-and-rejection method that filters harmful examples. \citet{wang2025harm} show that reasoning-tuned LLMs lose accuracy even with optimal demonstrations, attributing the decline to semantic misguidance and strategy transfer failure.
-Both accounts locate the failure in properties of the demonstrations and propose demonstration-side fixes.
-We instead identify the locus in the model's strategy selection: our 10-shot examples are bare input-output pairs generated by the very formula the model would otherwise recall, so they are maximally consistent with its prior and contain no intermediate trace to copy --- yet displacement still occurs uniformly across domains.
-The mere presence of numerical input-output pairs reroutes computation away from formula retrieval toward example-driven fitting, regardless of whether the reroute helps or hurts. \paragraph{Scientific reasoning benchmarks.} Existing benchmarks evaluate scientific knowledge recall \citep{hendrycks2021math}, counterfactual robustness \citep{wu2024reasoning}, economic reasoning \citep{raman2024steer,econnli2024}, and multi-step scientific discovery \citep{du2025sde}. \citet{vafa2025world} showed that models develop domain-specific heuristics rather than general physical laws, and \citet{patel2021nlp} exposed systematic failures in arithmetic reasoning.
+\textbf{Scientific reasoning benchmarks.} Existing benchmarks evaluate scientific knowledge recall \citep{hendrycks2021math,rein2024gpqa,wang2024scibench}, counterfactual robustness \citep{wu2024reasoning}, economic reasoning \citep{raman2024steer,econnli2024}, and multi-step scientific discovery \citep{du2025sde}.
 Our benchmark differs in requiring explicit latent variable isolation ($X \to \Theta \to Y$): the model cannot reach the correct answer by surface pattern matching or formula application alone; it must first recover hidden parameters from observables, then compute through them.
 This structure makes strategy competition visible in the chain-of-thought trace.